It’s a fundamental piece of strength training equipment seen in gyms all over the world.

 There actually exists two types of official bar – the Powerlifting bar used for squats, deadlifts, and bench presses, and the Olympic bar used for weightlifting – which this article will focus on.

-Dimensions of an Olympic bar
+Dimensions of an Olympic Bar

 How long is an Olympic bar?

 The bar is made up of a steel shaft with rotating “sleeves” at each end.
-Each sleeve is connected to the shaft via a “bushing” or “bearing” section – and it is this which enables the sleeves to spin.
+Each sleeve connects to the shaft via a “bushing” or “bearing” section – which in turn enables the sleeves to spin.

 You’ll find 28.5 mm, 29mm, 30mm and even 32mm diameter bars in many gyms.
 Thicker bars can appeal to lifters with different grip preferences, but it’s also a way of increasing the strength of the bar.

-Some manufacturers can use the extra thickness as a sort of cheat – to compensate for using weaker grades of steel in the manufacturing process.
+Some manufacturers can use the extra thickness as a sort of cheat – to compensate for weaker grades of steel, used in the manufacturing process.
 This can cause issues for those who buy a cheap “Olympic bar” and realize that the bar is too thick for their grip.

 How much does an Olympic bar weigh?

-The official weight is 20kg or 44lb.
-Unofficial bars – including many generic strength training bars found in gyms – can weigh less, even though their manufacturers may describe them as 20kg Olympic bars.
+Unofficial bars – like many generic strength training bars found in commercial gyms – can weigh less, even though their manufacturers may describe them as 20kg Olympic bars.

 The collars that keep the weight plates in position, each weigh 2.5 kg (5.5 lb) – so the total weight of the bar plus its collars will weigh 25kg (55lb).